Shopify/web-configs/docs/rules/jest/no-vague-titles.md

 # Prevent the usage of vague words in test statements. (no-vague-titles)
-This rule encourages more explicit test descriptions by preventing the use of the vague words, such as "correct" and "appropriate".
+This rule encourages more explicit test descriptions by preventing the use of the vague words.

+The following vague terms are flagged:

+* "correct"
+* "appropriate"
+* "all"

 ## Rule Details